netdata/netdata/docs/glossary.md

 - [**Replication Streaming**](/src/streaming/README.md): Streaming configuration where child `A`, _with_ a database and web dashboard, streams metrics to parent `B`.

-- [**Room** or **War Room**](/docs/netdata-cloud/organize-your-infrastructure-invite-your-team.md#netdata-cloud-war-rooms): War Rooms organize your connected nodes and provide infrastructure-wide dashboards using real-time metrics and visualizations.
+- [**Room**](/docs/netdata-cloud/organize-your-infrastructure-invite-your-team.md#netdata-cloud-rooms): Rooms organize your connected nodes and provide infrastructure-wide dashboards using real-time metrics and visualizations.

 ## S